 2025–2026: Dystopia and Trust

-A new millennium, rapid advances in science and technology, and a new determination to fight social injustice could have encouraged dreams of utopia, but instead, as though from the predictable plot of some pulp sci-fi or true crime story, seem to have delivered a nightmarish dystopia.
+A new millennium, rapid advances in science and technology, and a new determination to fight social injustice could have encouraged dreams of utopia.
+Instead, as though from the predictable plot of some pulp sci-fi or true crime story, they seem to have delivered a nightmarish dystopia.
 Easy information has given way to facile misinformation, the promise of solidarity to faction and polarization, democracy to authoritarianism, supremacism, and the kleptocracy of the 1%.
 People all over the world have lost trust, not only in many major institutions of societies, but also in each other.
 Are these trends reversible?
 Can widespread political and social trust be achieved, within and across societies?
 If not, with what consequence?
 If so, how should the subjective, social scientific, and philosophical dimensions of our dystopia be analyzed and re-imagined?
 What possible utopia has our dystopia, if it is one, betrayed?

 From political parties to literary coteries, from fan groups to sports teams, from terrorist organizations to online groups, our collectives, associations, and communities are multiform and complex.
 How do we band together and why?
 In teaming up, how does membership of a collective affect one’s own agency and standing – what do we lose, what do we gain?
 Can collectives truly be agents and how do group dynamics emerge?
 How do we balance the interests between collectives, of individuals and collectives, and of the individual within the collective?